0D1NTR33/go-green/README.md

-# GoGreen bot v0.1.6
+# GoGreen bot v 0.1.7
 *The bot for a Shift Project Ryver chat.*

-Bot uses Selenium Web Browser Automation tool to parse Shift Explorer's Delegate Monitor page.
+Bot uses Selenium Web Browser Automation tool to scrap delegate statuses from Shift Explorer's Delegate Monitor page.

+In **v 0.1.7**
 Bot can send the data to Ryver's chat forum and to Telegram.

-In **v0.1.4** bot gathering and sends messages with delegates who has status 'Not forging' or 'Missed block' on Shift TestNet or MainNet.
+Bot gathering and sends messages with delegates who has status 'Not forging' or 'Missed block' on Shift TestNet or MainNet.

 ### Example:
 > _Missed block_